Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc D - St. Andral's Feast.md

 > [!warning]+ **Father Lucian's Aid**
 > Without Father Lucian's assistance—and, specifically, the damage output and radiant damage provided by his *spirit guardians* spell and ***divine eminence*** feature—the battle at the coffin-maker's shop in [[#D4c.
 Volenta's Trap]] is nearly impossible.
 To avoid a TPK, ensure he accompanies the players upon their departure from the church.
 ## D1c.
 The Scene of the Crime
-[[Non-Player Characters#Father Lucian Petrovich|Father Lucian]] is glad to lead the players to the location of the crypt if prompted.
+[[Personnages Non-Joueurs#Father Lucian Petrovich|Father Lucian]] is glad to lead the players to the location of the crypt if prompted.
 Read:

 <div class="description">
 <p>A small pile of fresh wooden boards rests against the altar, a small pouch of nails sitting atop their surface.
 Not far away, the old wooden floorboards behind the crypt have been pried up and broken, with splintered edges jutting out at odd angles.
 Between them, a small, dark opening descends into a dark, dusty space.</p>